ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20240506_SvgHelpers/post.md

 ## New Project: SvgHelpers.com

 Statistically, you aren't aware I make programming themed [web comics](https://programmeral.com/comics/latest).
 Generic and stupid jokes, kind of like the Dilbert guy, but I'm way less problematic and don't own a pool shaped like Dilbert's head (look it up (both of them)).
+Anyway, I needed some tools to help create those image files, so I created SVG Helpers.

 ## What's an SVG?